 If they ask questions about what it is a practice for, help them understand.
 Explain that it is the school’s job to keep all students safe, and sometimes teachers and other adults in their school may see something concerning that students do not see at the time.
 The lockdown drill is the best way to keep everyone safe until that concern is determined not to be a threat.

-Even if you fully know what a lockdown drill involves, ask your child about the process.
+Even if you thoroughly know what a lockdown drill involves, could you ask your child about the process?
 Questions about what they did first and what followed can encourage them with a sense of responsibility.
 Being involved and interested in what they tell you can make them feel that the drill is a necessary part of their school day and not a scary experience.

 Be available and willing to talk to your child about this topic.
-Being there when your child wants to ask questions or express their concerns is important.
+It is important to be there when your child wants to ask questions or express concerns.
 Communication is key, and listening to their words can help ease their minds.
 The first few lockdown drills are scary but should become more comfortable.

 I hope this information about lockdown drills and their importance has helped you further understand why our schools have them.
 The world around safety and security is constantly changing with experience, and I want to learn and grow alongside all parents who continue to make the world a safer place for our children.